luke2533/prime-mobile/README.md

 - Admin can add phones
 - Throws correct errors if form is filled incorrectly

+### 6.73 Admin edit and delete buttons on phone details pages and further security for admin

+Additions:

+- Admin can delete phones from store page
+- Phone detail page edit and delete for admin only
+- Further security for add, edit and deleting phones redirecting normal users back to home page

 ## 7.0 Deployment

 ### 7.1 Local deployment